captn3m0/kuvera-unofficial-api-specification/docs/introduction/Kuvera-Unofficial-API-Documentation.md

 tags: [introduction]
 ---

-# README
+# Kuvera Unofficial API Specification

 Welcome to the unofficial Kuvera API docs.
-Kuvera has a pretty good read-only API that has CORS enabled for all domains.
-As an example, you can find a demo of the complete NIFTY 50 graph generated here.
+Kuvera has a decent good read-only API that this project documents.

 ## Data Available: